Open-Earth-Foundation/intake-OpenClimate/README.md

 An intake catalog to read emissions data into Python.
 Data is loaded as a Pandas dataframe.
 This is a work in progress

 ## Requirements
-This requires having [`intake`](https://intake.readthedocs.io/en/latest/index.html) intalled:

-If you are using Anaconda or Miniconda, install Intake with the following commands:
+If you are using Anaconda or Miniconda, install [`Intake`](https://intake.readthedocs.io/en/latest/index.html) with the following command:
 ```sh
 conda install -c conda-forge intake
 ```

-If you are using virtualenv/pip, run the following command:
+If you are using virtualenv/pip, do this:
 ```sh
 pip install intake
 ```